raphaelr/despoof/README.markdown

 despoof
 =======
 despoof is currently in development.
-It's goal is to neutralize ARP attacks in hostile environments like public WiFi networks, schools and so on.
+Its goal is to neutralize ARP attacks in hostile environments like public Wi-Fi networks, schools and so on.

 Target Platforms
 ----------------